cartheur/M6x09-I-SBC/src/README.md

 The POD SOFTWARE is a simple board MC6821 which has a 40-PIN DIP which plugs across the 6809 target processor.
 By writing to the MC6821 (which connects to DIOBoard) and setting certain pins, it is possible to alter the processor state (ie, `RESET`, `HALT`) and perform `READ`/`WRITE` cycles (by emulating bus cycles asserting pins mapped to processors pins in correct sequence).

 IF YOU RE-COMPILE THE SOURCE, USE A MEDIUM MEMORY MODEL!!
 AND TURN OFF WARNINGS.

+### Note

+This will be changed substantially as the project progresses.